briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

   If you install its additional packages, you'll really get almost full coverage, but it will take up a lot of space.

-  `ttf-hack` is a nice monospace font that is derived from the Bitstream Vera and DejaVu, but includes some more programming specific adjustments.
+  `ttf-hack` is a nice monospace font that is derived from Bitstream Vera and DejaVu, but includes some more programming specific adjustments.
 If you prefer a bitmap font, you can try out `terminus-font` (the same font as `Lat2-Terminus16` in the Linux Console) or `gohufont` from the AUR.
 However, bitmap fonts are falling out of favor so you may have to struggle to get them